Langos

 • Cover the bowl with plastic wrap and clean kitchen towel.
 Let it proof in a warm place until doubled in size (45-60 minutes, see note 5).

-• When ready, transfer the dough onto a well-floured work top.
+• When ready, transfer the dough onto a well-floured worktop.
 Divide into 4 equally-looking pieces.

 Working with langos dough step 1